 From time to time, the Company may become involved in legal proceedings arising out of the ordinary course of its business.
-Management is currently not aware of any matters that will have a material adverse effect on the financial position, results of operations or cash flows of the Company.
+Management is currently not aware of any matters that will have a material adverse effect on the consolidated financial position, results of operations or cash flows of the Company.

-7. Concentrations
+8. Concentrations

-All the Company's revenues are derived from the sale of catheter-based therapeutic devices in the United States.
-For the years ended December 31, 2018 and 2019, there were no customers which accounted for more than 10% of the Company's revenue.
-There were no customers which accounted for more than 10% of the Company's accounts receivable as of December 31, 2018 and 2019.
+All the Company's revenue is derived from the sale of catheter-based therapeutic devices in the United States.
+For the years ended December 31, 2020, 2019 and 2018, there were no customers which accounted for more than 10% of the Company's revenue.
+There were no customers which accounted for more than 10% of the Company's accounts receivable as of December 31, 2020 and 2019.

-No vendor accounted for more than 10% of the Company's purchases for the years ended December 31, 2018 and 2019.
-Three vendors each made up 13% to 14% of accounts payable as of December 31, 2018.
-There were no vendors which accounted for more than 10% of the Company's accounts payable as of December 31, 2019.
+No vendor accounted for more than 10% of the Company's purchases for the years ended December 31, 2020, 2019 and 2018.
+There were no vendors which accounted for more than 10% of the Company's accounts payable as of December 31, 2020 and 2019.

-8. Related Party
+9. Related Party